whoyawn/browser/README.md

 Open the `acme-browser.xcodeproj`, wait for the project to index, then press CMD + R to run.

 b.
 Any additional features you implemented
+- I added the bookmarks functionality.
+This was very simple given that the architecture already supports adding new view controllers easily.
+We also can inject the same bookmark store into the BookmarksViewController and BrowserViewModel
 c.
 Your approach to the product, including any design decisions or tradeoffs you made
 - I opted to start with a manual, lightweight DI container.
 Since everything is abstracted I found it extremely easy to pass around the storage objects for bookmarks and tabs.
 We could also replace it with Core Data/NSUserDefaults and the functionality won't change.
 - I tried to showcase dependency injection wherever possible.
 There were a few places in the app where I called `UIApplication` directly, and in a more complex scenario, we would want to also turn that into an protocol and inject the implementation.